-Description Lecture Lab Clinic Credit Code SOC 220 Social Problems 0 0 DRE 098 or DRE 099: ENG 002 P1: or Prerequisites:
+Code Description Lecture Lab Clinic Credit

+SOC 220 Social Problems 3 0 0 3

+Prerequisites: DRE 098 or DRE 099; ENG 002 P1; or

+satisfactory reading and math placement

 This course provides an in-depth study of current social problems.
 Emphasis is placed on causes, consequences, and possible solutions to problems associated with families, schools, workplaces, communities, and the environment.
 Upon completion, students should be able to recognize, define, analyze, and propose solutions to these problems.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education requirement in social/behavioral sciences.